Jorgevillada/api_dnl/docs/ConfigApi.md

 var file = "/path/to/file.txt"; // File | File to upload

+var opts = {
+  'ignoreFields': "ignoreFields_example", // String | comma separated list of fields to ignore from import 'replaceFields': "replaceFields_example", // String | comma separated list of fields to replace from import 'replaceValues': "replaceValues_example", // String | comma separated list of values  for replace from import 'deleteDublicates': true // Boolean | If set, will override rows with dublicate values of this field };

 var callback = function(error, data, response) {
   if (error) {